 This is an intermediate level course that dives deeper into the rigorous practice of dance forms derived from the African Diaspora.
-Dancers drill jumps, turns, and floorwork to increase their dance mastery.
+Dancers will drill jumps, turns and floorwork to increase their dance mastery.
 Scholars are expected to learn choreography at a faster pace, welcome teamwork, and quickly implement feedback for at least two culminating performances throughout the year.

-Commercial Dance 300: Performance Techniques
+Commercial 300: Performance Techniques

-COURSE TYPE: ELECTIVE OR ART PREREQUISITE: COMMERCIAL DANCE 200
+COURSE TYPE: ELECTIVE OR ART PREREQUISITE: COMMERCIAL 200

-This is a pre-professional level course for dancers who are interested in auditioning and working professionally.
-Dancers use skills and techniques they have acquired throughout our dance program to access complex choreography and perform more confidently.
-This course builds on previous levels to master strength, flexibility, dance etiquette, and dance history, showcased in two to three performances throughout the year.

-Commercial Dance 400: Advanced Composition

-COURSE TYPE: ELECTIVE OR ART PREREQUISITE: CONSERVATORY DANCE 300

-For the pre-professional dancer eager to utilize previous training to create and design their own choreographic work.
-Dancers pair composition exercises with rigorous technique courses to develop their own artistic voice.
-This course culminates in a senior capstone project that showcases scholars' skills and competencies acquired throughout their time in the HSLA Dance Program.
+This is a pre-professional level course for dancers eager to utilize previous training and engage in the larger dance community through outside studios, auditions, and college.
+This course builds on previous levels to master strength, flexibility, etiquette, and dance history, showcased in 2-3 performances throughout the year.
+Students will pair composition exercises with rigorous technique courses to access complex choreography, perform more confidently, and deepen their dance prowess.
+For Seniors, this course culminates in a capstone project designed to showcase their artistic voices, acquired throughout their time in the HSLA Dance Program.